AxisCommunications/acap3-examples/tensorflow-to-larod-cv25/README.md

   out_car_human_model/car_human_model.vas
 ```

-And finally we produce the cavalry file car_human_model_cavalry.bin that can be deployed in the camera.
+Finally, we produce the cavalry file `car_human_model_cavalry.bin`, that can be deployed in the camera.

 ```sh
  cavalry_gen \